-Additionally, the bill proposes to suspend Section 2-20-15 of the South Carolina Code, which typically governs the election process for members of the Public Service Commission.
-By doing so, the General Assembly would be able to conduct these elections without adhering to the usual restrictions during the specified calendar years.
+Additionally, the bill suspends Section 2-20-15 of the South Carolina Code, which typically governs the election process for members of the Public Service Commission.
+This suspension means that the General Assembly can conduct elections for these positions in 2025 and 2026 without adhering to the usual requirements outlined in that section.
 The resolution will take effect upon approval by the Governor.

 Statutes affected: